-From 1926 through 2010, stocks — broadly speaking, using the S&P 500 index as a measure — have posted an average annual return of roughly 10%, versus little more than 5% for bonds, according to Ibbotson Associates.
+Since 1926, stocks — broadly speaking, using the S&P 500 index as a measure — have posted an average annual return of nearly 10%, versus little more than 5% for bonds, according to Ibbotson Associates.

 Given stocks' superior long-term returns, some financial advisers recommend that investors whose retirement is still 20 years or more away put the lion's share of their portfolio in stocks and stock funds.

 Of course, a 100% stock portfolio can give you some hair-raising moments (or years).
 In the 1973-74 bear market, for example, U.S. stocks lost 43% of their value and took three-and-a-half years just to get back to where they started.

 Moreover, those whose stock portfolios are concentrated may suffer even more dramatic ups and downs.